mortonanalytics/pisaR/README.md

 Pandemic Influenza Severity Assessment (PISA) Tool for The World Health Organization

-This repository holds the application, htmlwidget, and documentation for the PISA tool.
+This repository holds the application (under the inst folder), htmlwidget, and documentation for the PISA tool.